 The first step to participating in the Maker Faire is to submit an application that tells us about yourself and your project.
 Entries can be submitted from individuals, groups such as hobbyist clubs and schools, commercial makers or crafters, startups, and companies.
 See past Makers HERE.

-Note: There is no fee to participate in the Maker Faire if you are not selling or promoting a product.
+Note: There is no fee to participate in Maker Faire if you are not selling a product.
 If you are a “commercial maker” and want to sell, booth fees start at $200.
 There are a limited number of vendor spots available.
 Visit the Commercial Makers resources page for more information.
 Established companies and those looking to advertise are encouraged to sponsor Saskatoon Mini Maker Faire which includes significant sponsor benefits.